Glossary of Investment Terms

-Average Down – The process of buying additional shares in a long position as it moves down in price with the object of reducing the average price per share.
+Average Down – The process of buying additional shares in a long position as it moves down in price to reduce the average price per share.
 When averaging down, positions will usually be built in stages or tranches, with an investor buying a one-half or one-third position and using lowball orders to target lower prices as the stock moves down.
 See also: Dollar Cost Averaging; Lowball Order.

-Before the Bell – Refers to the time before the start of the regular daily trading session.
+Before the Bell – Refers to the time before the regular daily trading session starts.
 See also: After the Bell.